trummelbummel/api_project/model_card_template.md

 ## Ethical Considerations

-The model is clearly biased and the performance on Amer-Indian-Eskimo and Other is not as well as in the other classes, because the samples are underrepresented.
+The model is clearly biased and the performance on Other.
+Furthermore the Asian population seems to be easiest to predict.

 ## Caveats and Recommendations

-Best would be to collect more data for Amer-Indian-Eskimo and Other and retrain the model.
+Best would be to collect more data for underrepresented groups and retrain the model.
 Predictions for these two classes should not be used for policy decisions.